-- Use: Changes color with the seasons!
-The deeply cut foliage is gold with red veins in spring to midsummer, then in late summer, the leaves go to green with red veins.
-In fall, the older foliage turns orange pink.
-Small white flowers in spring.
+- Use: 'Tiramisu' is a vigorous cultivar that is noted for its foliage colors that change with the seasons.
+In spring, leaves emerge chartreuse with red radiating outward from the mid ribs.
+Red coloration fades in summer as the chartreuse leaves acquire a light silver frosting.
 Absolutely beautiful to brighten up the shade garden!
 Excellent in containers, en masse, or as a splendid specimen.
 Forms dense evergreen clumps of year-round color.
 They make beautiful container plants for a shady patio, porch, etc. or line a wooded path with hostas, ferns, coral bells, etc. for a natural woodland look.
 There have been conflicting reports on deer-resistance.
 Some say the deer never touch theirs while others have said they browsed on them.
 It often depends on just how hungry a deer is as to what it will eat.

 - Thrives in "dry shade", excellent ground cover under trees.
 Prepare the planting area well with organic matter if soil is poor.
 A few hours of morning sun is fine but avoid hot, intense afternoon sun, especially in the south.
 (This is a general rule for all Heucheras)